w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Ask students to provide decorative images to illustrate a text article and ask them to ensure these icons are visible in different screen sizes and devices.
 Assess how students understand the need for decorative images to adapt to the different user needs and preferences.
-* Practical &mdash; Give students and interface with too many decorative images and ask students to select the ones that avoid distractions, cognitive overload, and slow loading times.
-Assess how students balance the use of decorative images to avoid distractions, cognitive overload, and slow loading times.
+* Practical &mdash; Give students an interface with too many decorative images and ask students to identify the ones that are likely to cause  distractions, cognitive overload, and slow loading times.
+Assess how students balance the use of decorative images to minimize distractions, cognitive overload, and slow loading times.

 {% include excol.html type="end" %}